Eliozk/CPP_Course_Tasks-System_Programming/Ex1/README.md

 To check for memory leaks:
 + make valgrind

+Running the tests:
++ make runtest

 To clean the build artifacts:
 + make clean

-Running the main executable:
-+ make run

-This will compile the necessary files and run the Demo executable.

-Running the tests:
-+ make runtest